By Matt May

 Malaga Airport has recently been renovated, and is the main airport for the Costa del Sol.

 To the east of the Costa del Sol is the less-developed coastline known as Costa Tropical which forms the coastline of the province of Granada.
-There are larger resorts nestled along the coastline such as Almunecar and Motril, but much of the coastal strip is used for growing fruit and vegetables under large greenhouses.
+There are a few larger resorts nestled along the coastline such as Almunecar and Motril, but much of the coastal strip is used for growing fruit and vegetables under large greenhouses.

 When to go